What you should know about charter schools

 How do charter schools operate?

-Charter schools operate under an agreement that outlines the type of educational outcomes to be provided, the NEA explains, which allows for a more autonomous organization than public schools.
-One goal of charter schools is to provide a culturally sensitive experience for students and at the same time allow them to receive the best education possible.
+Charter schools operate under an agreement that outlines the type of educational outcomes to be delivered, the NEA explains, which allows for a more autonomous organization than public schools.
+One of the goals of this agreement is creating a culturally sensitive experience for students; another is offering students the best education possible.
 Charter schools are accountable for test scores and other outcome objectives for their students, but they are free of many of the regulations that affect public schools.
 This freedom allows charter schools to adapt their curriculum and school culture to the needs of the student population.

 The aims of charter schools include serving different learning styles and offering greater flexibility, and one approach is through alternative learning models.
 Virtual or online charter schools deliver more than half of instruction through distance learning, Web-based or computer-based methods.
 Online learning may rely on self-paced or scheduled activities.